 Common Doxepin Doses and Forms

-Silenor is the brand name of Doxepin and is available in capsules, tablets, an oral solution, and topical creams.
-Doxepin capsules are available in a large range from 10 mg to 150 mg, and tablets are only available in 3 mg and 6 mg.
+Doxepin is available in capsules, tablets, an oral solution, and topical creams.
+Doxepin capsules are available in a large range from 10 mg to 150 mg, while tablets are only available in 3 mg and 6 mg.

 Doxepin is typically started at a low dose of 75 mg once daily and can then be titrated up weekly to a maximum dose of 150 mg per day.